moziar/MarginNote-raycast-extension/README.md

 - Excerpt browser url automatically, support `Safari`, `Arc`, `Chrome`, `Edge`.

 **settings**
+- Show confetti when creating note successfully to celebrate.
 - You can set 5 parents note url, and the new note will be created as a child note.
 Alias can be set by `alias=url`
 - You can set common tags as many as you want.
 ### Restart MarginNote